Governance Statement

 This structure ensures efficient financial management and compliance with contractual and regulatory requirements.
 It supports accurate forecasting, reporting, and strategic planning, while also facilitating coordination with other teams for cohesive operations.

-AGS and IT Team
+IT and AGS Team

 • Overseeing IT Regulations and relevant policies.